Black Mountain Mine

 Personally, these types of hikes are my favorite because they are off the beaten path.
 It’s fun knowing not too many people have done this adventure and yet the slightly trampled ground tells you it has been explored before and to keep walking.
 We went the long way and later learned that there was a much quicker way to get to the flume.
 This is not a kid-friendly hike and these are old ruins that could potentially be very dangerous.

 This is the bottom of the flume.
 If you take the path we took you will end up here first.
 If you take the correct path you will end up on the top.

-The side of the flume:
+And the top of the flume:

 The first thing we came across when we found the mine was this creepy, decapitated witchy doll.
 Nice touch!